FredBonux/BonoCipollone/RASD/3 - Specific requirements.md

     1. The admin open the web portal of the CPMS
     2. The admin taps the "LogIn" button
     3. The admin fills up the form
-    4. The system validates the data and grants access to the user
+    4. The system validates the data and grants access to the admin
     5. The system redirect the admin to the main page

 - Exit condition: